Sergio Schiaffino: College career

-Schiaffino played college football with the Borregos Salvajes Monterrey from 2012 to 2016 and majored in Industrial Engineering.
+Schiaffino played college football with the Borregos Salvajes Monterrey from 2012 to 2016 and majored in industrial engineering.

 Schiaffino was part of the Mexican team that won the 2016 World University American Football Championship.

 Professional career

 In 2017, Schiaffino was signed by the Monterrey Steel of the National Arena League.
 He was named the 2017 season Defensive Rookie of the Year.

 Schiaffino was signed by the Dinos de Saltillo of the Liga de Fútbol Americano Profesional (LFA) ahead of the 2018 season.

 In 2019, Schiaffino was drafted by the Winnipeg Blue Bombers in the 2019 CFL–LFA Draft and made it to the practice roster.
+The 2020 CFL season was cancelled due to the COVID-19 pandemic.

-In 2020, Schiaffino returned to the Dinos de Saltillo and played with the team for the 2020 season until it was cancelled due to the COVID-19 pandemic.
+In 2020, Schiaffino returned to the Dinos de Saltillo and played with the team for the 2020 season until it was cancelled due to COVID-19.

 After two seasons in the practice squad, Schiaffino made his CFL debut with the Blue Bombers in September 2021, becoming the first Mexican defensive back to play in the CFL.

 In 2022, Schiaffino returned to play with the Dinos de Saltillo.